 Less Than Significant Impact.
 There are three primary factors used in assessing wildfire hazards-topography, weather, and fuel.
 The project site is relatively flat and is in a predominantly urbanized environment.
 The proposed project would not impact weather or topography.
-At project completion, the site would include pervious and impervious surfaces.
-According to CAL FIRE, the project site is not within a VHFHSZ (CAL FIRE 2022).
+At project completion, the project site would include pervious and impervious surfaces.
+According to CAL FIRE, the project site is not within a Very High Fire Hazard Severity Zone (VHFHSZ) (CAL FIRE 2022).
 Therefore, the project and site conditions would not contribute to an increase in exposure to wildfire risk.
-By complying with the CBC and CFC, impacts would be less than significant.
+By complying with the California Building and Fire Codes, impacts would be less than significant.